desfero/monet.js/README.md

 #### Creating a list

-The easiest way to create a list is with the pimped method on Array, available in monet-pimp.js.
+The easiest way to create a list is with the pimped method on Array, available in monet-pimp.js or use `fromArray` alias method.

 	var myList = [1,2,3].list()
+	var myList2 = List.fromArray([1,2,3])

 which is equivalent to: